SkeletOSS/ccc/README.md

     1024, (CCC_Bit[1024]){});
 ```

 All of these containers can also be initialized in preparation for dynamic allocation at compile time if an allocation function is provided (see [allocation](#allocation) for more on `std_alloc`).
-Here is
+Here is the flat hash map as an example.

 ```c
 #define FLAT_HASH_MAP_USING_NAMESPACE_CCC